0zean/shap/README.md

 <!--**SHAP (SHapley Additive exPlanations)** is a unified approach to explain the output of any machine learning model.
 SHAP connects game theory with local explanations, uniting several previous methods [1-7] and representing the only possible consistent and locally accurate additive feature attribution method based on expectations (see our [papers](#citations) for details and citations).-->

+## Fixes

+This Fork adds a fix for Catboost Models on Windows where there is an `AttributeError: TreeEnsemble instance has no attribute 'values'` caused by not having proper access to the temporary file created in the `CatBoostTreeModelLoader` class in `_tree.py`.

+It should also be noted that Shap currently cannot handle Catboost or LightGBM splits on categorical or binary varibales.
+Therefore you should ensure categorical varibales are encoded beforehand and binary varibales are converted to float dtype.

 ## Install